We Play Like a Team

 We Feel Like a Family

-Any Chaminade 9-12 grader may join the team at any time up until September 30th, but it is highly recommended that you join before our team orientation and training event happening September 15-18, 2022.
+Any Chaminade 9-12 grader may join the team at any time up until August 31st, 2023, and it is highly recommended that you attend our team orientation and training event happening August 31st – September 3rd, 2023.

-If you are ready to join, complete a roster application and we will contact you to get you started.
+If you are ready to join, complete a roster application, and we will contact you to get started.

 You can view our meeting schedule to get a feel for team activities.
 The schedule includes three kinds of meetings in the fall: